jrenaldi79/replit-default/replit.md

 # Overview

-This project is a Next.js 15 application with TypeScript and Tailwind CSS, utilizing the App Router architecture.
+This project is a Next.js 16 application with TypeScript and Tailwind CSS, utilizing the App Router architecture and Turbopack bundler.
 Its primary purpose is to provide a platform for a welcome page and an interactive markdown previewer with live rendering and XSS protection.
 The project adheres to a Test-Driven Development (TDD) methodology and incorporates the BMad Method framework for AI-driven agile development.

 # User Preferences